 If you’ve been around just a little bit you’ve seen the GORGEOUS Iron Orchid Designs transfers.
 Those IOD sisters have some talent!
 So it blew my mind when they came out with transfers that you can use as is for a one color look or hand paint to create a custom design.
 I just had to play with these.
-Today I’m going to show you how easy these are to do!
+Today I’m going to show you how to paint an IOD transfer with ease!

 I chose to use two of the images from the Classic Bouquets transfer set.
 It comes with four images, each 12″ x 16″.
 Here’s what else I gathered up for the project:

 - 2 -11″ x 14″ art canvases (I bought mine at Hobby Lobby)

 - Fusion Mineral Paint in Casement (but you could use the color of your choice)

 - Sponge brush or shop towel